This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Also, excessively high or low temperatures can lead to flowering before the ideal time or even faster growth than the expected time.
 As a general rule, you will mostly see the plant flowers approximately 55 to 60 days after the planting time of the potato seed in the ground.
 This period allows the potato plant to flower and produces fruit before being dormant.

-Conclusion on should you leave flowers on potato plants or remove them
+Conclusion on Should you leave flowers on potato plants or remove them

 Known to raise divided opinions, the decision to remove flowers from potato plants remains a hot topic for debate amongst gardeners.
 Although, in theory, removing the flowers should divert more energy toward the growth of the potato tubers, the difference is thought to be quite negligible.
 So, it comes down to personal choices and preferences.